thegeneschool/metagenomics/docs/qc.md

     conda install -y -n workshop kraken2 bracken
     ```

-Next, we need to get a `kraken2` database.
+Next, we need a `kraken2` database.

-For this tutorial we will simply use a precomputed `kraken2` database but note the very important limitation that the only non-microbial genome it includes is the human genome.
+For this tutorial we will simply use a precomputed `kraken2` database, note however, the very important limitation that the only non-microbial genome it includes is the human genome.
-If you would like to evaluate host genomic content on plants or other things you should follow the instructions on the `kraken2` web site to build a complete database.
+If you would like to evaluate host genomic content on plants or other things, you should follow the instructions on the `kraken2` web site to build a complete database.

-We can download and unpack the `kraken2` database with:
+!!! warning "Skip downloading the database"
+    The Kraken team maintain this and a number of other prepared databases which they make available for download.
+However, as a matter of courtesy, we will avoid repeatedly requesting the same data.

+The archive has already been downloaded and we will just be extracting the contents as follows:

-!!! example "Get the precomputed `kraken2` reference database"
+!!! example "Extract the precomputed `kraken2` reference database"
     ```bash
-    cd ; wget -c ftp://ftp.ccb.jhu.edu/pub/data/kraken2_dbs/minikraken2_v2_8GB_201904_UPDATE.tgz
-    tar xvzf minikraken2_v2_8GB_201904_UPDATE.tgz
+    cd ; tar xvzf /data/minikraken2_v2_8GB_201904_UPDATE.tgz
     ```

 Finally we are ready to profile our samples with `kraken2` and `bracken`.

 We'll first download the sample set with `parallel-fastq-dump` and then run `kraken2` and `bracken`'s `est_abundance.py` script on each sample using a bash for loop.
 The analysis can be run as follows: